FaceAssure On-Browser | Getting Started

 • Redirection with the the rsn claim = CAMERA_PERMISSIONS_NOT_GRANTED

-A presentation attack is detected (printed photo / pre-recorded video / face masks are physically presented to the camera)
+A presentation attack is detected (printed photo / face masks are physically presented to the camera)

 Redirection URL is not valid